Data deduplication: Source versus target deduplication

 Another way to classify data deduplication methods is according to where they occur.
 Deduplication occurring close to where data is created, is referred to as "source deduplication".
 When it occurs near where the data is stored, it is called "target deduplication".

 Source deduplication ensures that data on the data source is deduplicated.
 This generally takes place directly within a file system.
 The file system will periodically scan new files creating hashes and compare them to hashes of existing files.
 When files with same hashes are found then the file copy is removed and the new file points to the old file.
 Unlike hard links however, duplicated files are considered to be separate entities and if one of the duplicated files is later modified, then using a system called copy-on-write a copy of that changed file or block is created.
 The deduplication process is transparent to the users and backup applications.
 Backing up a deduplicated file system will often cause duplication to occur resulting in the backups being bigger than the source data.

 Source deduplication can be declared explicitly for copying operations, as no calculation is needed to know that the copied data is in need of deduplication.
-This leads to a new form of "linking" on file systems called the reflink (Linux) or clonefile (MacOS), where one or more inodes (file information entries) are made to share some or all of their data.
-It is named analogously to hard links, which work at the inode level, and symbolic links that work at the filename level.
-The individual entries have a copy-on-write behavior that is non-aliasing, i.e. changing one copy afterwards will not affect other copies.
+This leads to a new form of link on file systems, called a reference-counted link, or reflink, in some systems (e.g. Linux), or a cloned file on macOS, where one or more inodes (file information entries) are made to share some or all of their data.
+It is named analogously to hard links, which work at the inode level, and symbolic links, which work at the filename level.The individual entries have a copy-on-write behavior that is non-aliasing, i.e. changing one copy afterwards will not affect other copies.
 Microsoft's ReFS also supports this operation.

 Target deduplication is the process of removing duplicates when the data was not generated at that location.
 Example of this would be a server connected to a SAN/NAS, The SAN/NAS would be a target for the server (target deduplication).
 The server is not aware of any deduplication, the server is also the point of data generation.
 A second example would be backup.
 Generally this will be a backup store such as a data repository or a virtual tape library.